Hatch-Team/hiring/README.md

 When answering the experience questions, you can put anything in the title and context text boxes.
 Answer the main question on the left in the last text area.

 **Once you have completed all steps you will receive an automated email from us confirming we have received your application**

+This is a screening interview, you'll be assessed on your answers to the video and experience questions.